Ima Robot: Search and Destroy

 In the process of writing their second album, the band put together the EP "Search and Destroy", which they released and distributed independently at shows starting on April 5, 2006.
 The songs it contained were covertly written by Alex, Tim, Filip and Justin behind closed doors while the second album was in production.

 The CD contained an insert with a note from the lead vocalist, Alex Ebert, which revealed the purpose of the EP while remaining carefully laced in metaphors:

 I want to explain something to you all.
 We cannot stop making music - we are addicted.
 That it has been nearly TWO YEARS since we have released any does not refute this!
 For our upcoming Virgin Records release we wrote over one hundred songs.
 This is not to brag - I'm sure my Robot brethren wish sometimes, as I do, that we were not like this, that we did not suffer from this terribly prolific affliction!
 Yet contractually we are allowed only to release what the suits see fit!
 And what are we to DO with such a plethora of sitting music?
 HOARD it to ourselves!?
 How CRUEL and USUAL!
 Yes, but that's what those who unwittingly seek to oppress us would have us do!

 BUT WE CANNOT KEEP THIS MUSIC TO OURSELVES ANY LONGER!

 You see, SHARING is what life is all about.
 When you bite into a tastey piece of Al Pastor or Carne Asada, you WANT other people to taste it too!
 You may not give them a bite of YOUR burrito, but you will almost certainly emplore them to purchase one for themselves.

 This is the fundamental catalyst of Human intimacy, and as Human intimacy has been proven a biological imperative, let us name this fundamental catalyst The Al Pastor Imperative.
 (Not that Al Pastor itself, is the catalyst, you understand - it's just a good example...)

 So you see, despite the despot's constraints and commands, we CANNOT submit!

 Indeed, under the Al Pastor Imperative, we have a biological demand put upon us by Nature herself to SHARE our MUSIC with YOU!

 And so this letter's intentions are twofold: one - to share with you, our beloved audience, the intimate details of our artistic natures, and two - to make IMA ROBOT'S case against any and all lawsuits that IMA ROBOT'S "owners" may consider against IMA ROBOT for releasing this "extra", "superfluous", "un-commercial", "artsy", "quirky", "no-hook" music to IMA ROBOT'S beloved LISTENERS.

-To re-cap: IMA ROBOT, acting under the Al Pastor Imperative and by the decree of the Great Dictator herself - Mother Nature - whose authority supercedes any Earthly edicts or federally-sanctioned agreements, and whose overriding authority OBLIGES us to share this music with you, is hereby sheltered from any Earthly reproach!
+To re-cap: IMA ROBOT, acting under the Al Pastor Imperative and by the decree of the Great Dictator herself - Mother Nature - whose authority supercedes [sic] any Earthly edicts or federally-sanctioned agreements, and whose overriding authority OBLIGES us to share this music with you, is hereby sheltered from any Earthly reproach!

 So please enjoy this very special music that we have made all on our own, in our own houses, especially to share with YOU.